JUANYE-ETH/link-shortener-app-rails/README.md

 - Responsive design for compatibility with various devices
 - User-friendly interface with a clean and professional appearance
 - Fast and efficient URL shortening using unique alphanumeric codes
-- Easy copy and share functionality for the generated shortened URLs
+- Clickable shortened URLs that automatically copy to clipboard when clicked
 - Designed with mobile responsiveness and cross-device compatibility

 ## Ruby version